|

 2) Explore Different Activities

-The fun part of the self-discovery process is to explore and experience.
-In this step, you will get to experiment with activities that you THINK you may like and will bring you joy.
+The fun part of the self-discovery process is exploring and experiencing.
+In this step, you will experiment with activities you THINK you may like and that will bring you joy.
 These could include hiking, a new hobby, or learning a new coping skill.
 If you need help figuring out where to start, here is a list of hobbies that make you happy to help you get started.

 What three things make you the happiest?